bees-hive/aws-creds/README.md

 ### Primary AWS Credential Types

-Before diving into `aws-creds`, it’s helpful to understand the most common AWS credentials types and how they're used:
+Before diving into `aws-creds`, it's helpful to understand the most common AWS credentials types and how they're used:

-1. AWS IAM Identity Center (formerly AWS SSO) allows users to authenticate through a centralized access management system and retrieve temporary credentials for AWS CLI usage.
+1. AWS IAM Identity Center allows users to authenticate through a centralized access management system and retrieve temporary credentials for AWS CLI usage.
 2. IAM Users consist of an access key ID and a secret access key, used for programmatic access to AWS services via the CLI.
 MFA (Multi-Factor Authentication) could be enabled as an additional security layer that can be configured to